epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 **Collecting your posters:** You can collect your poster either immediately after the Poster session, or leave it until the end of the conference (depending on your departure).
 If you do not wish to collect your poster, we will take care of them for you.

-Don’t forget to register by 15 March 2025!

 ### Digital posters